bayleedev/alfred-find-replace/readme.md

 ## Installation

-Download the [alfred workflow](find-replace.alfredworkflow) to get to work!
+Download the latest [workflow](https://github.com/blainesch/alfred-find-replace/releases) to get to work!